.925 is Sterling silver. Sterling silver is 92.5% silver content, and is the most common alloy of Silver used for making flutes.

 This is a tricky subject to condense!
 To put it simply: No flute is 100% accurately in tune with itself - this is a physical impossibility to achieve.
 All flutes therefore have a compromise on tuning, often with a sharp C# and flat D and E. The word "scale" in this context refers to the positioning of the tone holes in relation to each other.
 Albert Cooper and William Bennett both devised their own scales, which are both very close to accurate (so flutes with these scales have good intonation); some manufacturers (e.g. Muramatsu, Yamaha) have their own scale which they use.

 Here, the flute tube is formed from a sheet of metal rolled over and soldered ('seamed') along its length.
 This produces a sound similar to that of vintage French flutes.
-This is considerably different to the modern way of 'drawing' tubing, which results in a very consistent tube, offering alternative tonal qualities.
-Only a handful of flute makers continue to offer seamed tube, most notably Altus on their 1607 and AL models, and Ian McLauchlan on his "French" headjoint.
+This is considerably different to the modern way of 'drawing' tubing, and results in a totally consistent tube thickness offering alternative tonal qualities.
+Owing to the labour intensive production of seamed tubes, only a handful of flute makers offer this option, most notably Altus on their 1607 and AL models.

 Silver plating is preferred to nickel plating, as nickel can feel slippery and causes allergies.
 Most modern student flutes are silver-plated.
 On saxophones, silver plating gives a clear, bright sound with enhanced projection.